About the

 Michelle Emeleus

-Michelle Emeleus is acting Director of Legal, Policy and Procedures at Court Services Queensland.
+Michelle Emeleus is Director of Operational Policy Integration and Advisory at Courts and Tribunals Queensland.
 Michelle’s experience includes Principal Legal Officer of the Children and Young People Team at the Office of the Public Guardian, civilian police prosecutor at Queensland Police Service, and criminal defence solicitor at Legal Aid Queensland.
 Her qualifications include Bachelor of Social Work and Bachelor of Laws.
 Involvement as an advocate in the criminal justice system and in the child protection system built on Michelle’s strong interest in social justice, particularly for children and young people.

 Heather Bryce